DAICEY POND

 207-723-5140

-- click to see trail photos from this hike to Daicey Pond in Baxter State Park: October 2, 2004
+- click to see photos from this hike around Daicey Pond in Baxter State Park: October 2, 2004

 - click to view a complete photo gallery for my A.T. thru-hike through Maine: September 19-October 2, 1994

-- click to view a detailed trail journal from the Appalachian Trail in Maine: September-October, 1994
+- click for a trail journal from the Appalachian Trail in Maine: September-October, 1994

 - click for more information on the Appalachian Trail